Fleas Gone In A Flash: What Kills Fleas Instantly?

 You can also use a soap and hot water mixture in the home by filling a dish and placing it near a source of light.
 Fleas will be attracted to exploring the dish and will fall into the mixture and be stuck and helpless.
 If you have a large indoor infestation this could be a good method of knocking out some of their numbers.

 After the pet bath, you can apply a flea and tick spray to eliminate any remaining fleas that might be found on the pet.
 You will spray this directly on the dried pet and rub it into the fur to get it to the skin.
 Flea can be located in strange places on your pets, so do not for get the paws and pads, behind ears and around the tail.
-Harris offers a natural Flea and Tick Spray for cats and dogs and offers a plant based spray that works, and leave your furry friend smelling great.
+Harris offers a plant based Flea and Tick Spray for cats and dogs and will leave your furry friend smelling great.

 Heat and Steam